pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 * `gitlab.com/organisation/project/subdir?ref=develop` - Use the workshop content hosted at `subdir` of the GitLab repository.
 The `develop` branch is used.

-In the case of a URL to a tarball hosted on a HTTP server, the URL can be<!-- Consider switching to active voice. --> in the following formats:
+In the case of a URL to a tarball hosted on a HTTP server, the URL can be in the following formats:

 * `https://example.com/workshop.tar` - Use the workshop content from the top-level directory of the unpacked tarball.
 * `https://example.com/workshop.tar.gz` - Use the workshop content from the top-level directory of the unpacked tarball.
-* `https://example.com/workshop.tar?path=subdir` - Use the workshop content from the specified sub-directory<!-- |subdirectory| is preferred. --> path of the unpacked tarball.
+* `https://example.com/workshop.tar?path=subdir` - Use the workshop content from the specified subdirectory path of the unpacked tarball.
-* `https://example.com/workshop.tar.gz?path=subdir` - Use the workshop content from the specified sub-directory<!-- |subdirectory| is preferred. --> path of the unpacked tarball.
+* `https://example.com/workshop.tar.gz?path=subdir` - Use the workshop content from the specified subdirectory path of the unpacked tarball.

-The tarball referenced by the URL can be<!-- Consider switching to active voice. --> uncompressed or compressed.
+The tarball referenced by the URL can be uncompressed or compressed.

 If using GitHub, instead of using the earlier form for referencing the Git repository containing the workshop content, you can instead use a URL to refer directly to the downloadable tarball for a